logzio/logzio_aws_serverless/README.md

 # CloudWatch Logs Shipper - Lambda

 This is an AWS Lambda function that collects CloudWatch logs and sends them to Logz.io in bulk, over HTTP.
+For detailed information you can check this blog [post](https://logz.io/blog/cloudwatch-lambda-shipper/)

 ## Step 1 - Creating the Lambda Function